mobiledgex/edge-cloud/metrics-exporter/README.md

 ## TODO

 1. Need to add different tag to image in the docker registry - currently only have `latest`
-2. Long term we need to retire `metrics-exporter` as it's a too ridgid to provide configurable metrics
+2. Long term we need to retire `metrics-exporter` as it's a too rigid to provide configurable metrics
    - ideally a federated prometheus system with a global prometheus scraping cluster prometheuses